She's the star witness against Sam Bankman-Fried. Her testimony was explosive

 Ultimately, Ellison said, Alameda transferred $100 million in payments to what she understood to be Chinese government officials to unfreeze the account, which could constitute a bribe.

-Judge Lewis Kaplan, who's presiding over the trial, allowed the use of that testimony "for limited purposes," — to demonstrate "the trust and confidence" Ellison and Bankman-Fried had in each other.
+Judge Lewis Kaplan, who's presiding over the trial, allowed the use of that testimony "for limited purposes" — to demonstrate "the trust and confidence" that Ellison and Bankman-Fried had in each other.

 But Kaplan also made clear to jurors that an allegation of bribing a foreign official is not one of the charges in this trial.
 But at a separate trial, expected to take place next year, Bankman-Fried will face charges of bribery and bank fraud.